MicrosoftDocs/powerquery-docs/powerquery-docs/group-by.md

 ![Fuzzy grouping options window](images/placeholder.png)

-Here's a list of the availble options for the *Fuzzy group*:
+Here's a list of the availble options for the *Fuzzy grouping*:
 * **Similarity threshold (optional)** - This option indicates how similar two values need to be in order to be grouped together.
 The minimum value of 0 will cause all values to be grouped together, and the maximum value of 1 will only allow exact match of values to be grouped together.
 The default is 0.8.)
 * **Ignore case** - Used to compare text Strings, ignoring case considerations.
 Enabled by default.
 * **Group by combining text parts** - the algorithm will try to combine text parts (such as 'Micro' and 'soft' into 'Microsoft') in order to group values.